AndroidPillars/Flutter/CHAPTER-4.md

 Var myName = 'Android';

 ```
-where,
+__where,__
 Var is Keyword that says, I am creating a Variable.
-myName is a reference name of the Variable.'Android' is the name assigned to that Variable.
+myName is a reference name of the Variable.
+'Android' is the name assigned to that Variable.